itismepenelope/charleX-OS/README.md

 # charleX OS
 charleX is simple OS ...
-kernel written with c programming language, and reference of this code is 'codeproject.com' . i still working to make better kernel than this one, and many features will added to this project . i wanna create the free and open source OS  like gnu/linux , *BSD ,... and you can support us . if you like this project,  give star to project  and send better code to us .
+kernel written with c programming language, and reference of this code is bacilica OS. i still working to make better kernel than this one, and many features will added to this project . i wanna create the free and open source OS  like gnu/linux , *BSD ,... and you can support us . if you like this project,  give star to project  and send better code to us .

 # compile and run